ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/README.md

 It provides additional hooks for the beginning of initialization, when initialization is done, and when the game shuts down.

-## Quick Installation
+## Installation

-1. Go to the [latest release](https://github.com/ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/releases/latest) and get the `MonkeyLoader-vX.X.X+Resonite-vX.X.X+RML-vX.X.X.zip` file from the Assets section.
+1. Download `MonkeyLoader-v...+Resonite-v....zip` from the [latest Resonite GamePack release](https://github.com/ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/releases/latest)

-2. Extract it into the Resonite install folder (For a default install: `C:\Program Files (x86)\Steam\steamapps\common\Resonite`).
+2. Extract the zip into Resonite's install folder (`C:\Program Files (x86)\Steam\steamapps\common\Resonite`)

-3. If you have previously used another mod loader, remove any relevant `-LoadAssembly "..."` launch arguments from Resonite.
+3. Remove RML's `-LoadAssembly "..."` launch arguments from Steam if you had set it up previously

-4. If running on Linux, add `./run_monkeyloader.sh %command%` to the launch options.
+### Linux

+- Native: Change the steam launch options to `./run_monkeyloader.sh %command%`
+- Wine / Proton: Using winetricks / protontricks, add `winhttp` to the native libraries

 ## Feature Overview